erikhuizinga/figures/README.md

 ## Syntax
  - `figures` does the same as the `figure` command; it creates a new figure window.
  - `figures(n)` creates `n` figures in ascending order.
 Any currently existing figure windows are not replaced.
 Instead, the lowest available numbers are used to create the figure windows.
-For example, when figure 2 and 3 already exist, a call to `figures(2)` creates figure 1 and 4.
+For example, when figure 2 and 3 already exist, a call to `figures(2)` creates figure 1 and 4. `n` must be a scalar positive integer.
  - `figures(N)` activates the figure windows with the numbers in vector `N`.
 Any non-existent figure windows are created. `N` must be a vector of positive integers.
  - `F = figures(__)` also returns `F`, a column vector of handle(s) to the created or activated figure window(s) in descending order.
 This order is the same as MATLAB's built-in list of currently existing figure windows from `get(0,'Children')`.
 The order reflects the latest activated figure window.
  - `__ = figures(__,'PropertyName',propertyvalue,...)` uses the specified property values for all created or activated figure windows.